Part 20: GPIO Input Mode Internal Circuitry — How the Chip "Hears" External Signals

 9

 Why is this useful?
-Imagine a 1.2V input signal sitting right between the two thresholds.
-A standard comparator might endlessly flip its output due to a few millivolts of noise.
-But a Schmitt trigger won't—at 1.2V, it simply holds its previous state.
-The signal must clearly rise above 1.64V or drop below 0.82V for the output to change.
-This is the meaning of "hysteresis"—the system has a certain "inertia" and does not react to small fluctuations.
+Imagine a 1.2V input signal sitting exactly between the two thresholds.
+A standard comparator might toggle its output constantly due to a few millivolts of noise.
+But a Schmitt trigger won't—at 1.2V, it maintains the previous state.
+The signal must clearly rise above 1.64V or fall below 0.82V for the output to change.
+This is the meaning of "hysteresis"—the system has a certain amount of "inertia" and does not react to small fluctuations.

-The hysteresis of the Schmitt trigger and the mechanical bounce of a button are two entirely different levels of problems.
-The Schmitt trigger eliminates electrical noise near the threshold (millivolt level), whereas button bounce is a large-scale oscillation of the entire signal between 0V and 3.3V (volt level).
-The Schmitt trigger cannot help with button bounce—during bouncing, the signal swings back and forth between high and low levels, clearly crossing both thresholds each time.
-Software debouncing is mandatory, and we will cover this in detail later.
+The hysteresis of the Schmitt trigger and the mechanical bouncing of the button are two different levels of problems.
+The Schmitt trigger eliminates electrical noise near the threshold (millivolt level), whereas button bounce is a large-amplitude oscillation between 0V and 3.3V (volt level).
+The Schmitt trigger can't help with button bounce—during bouncing, the signal jumps between high and low levels, clearly exceeding both thresholds each time.
+Software debouncing is essential, and we will cover this in detail later.

-The output of the Schmitt trigger ultimately connects to GPIOx_IDR (Input Data Register).
-IDR is a 16-bit read-only register, where bit 0 corresponds to Pin 0, bit 1 to Pin 1, and so on up to bit 15 for Pin 15.
-The value of each bit is the logic level of the corresponding pin after being shaped by the Schmitt trigger—1 for high, 0 for low.
+The output of the Schmitt trigger is ultimately connected to the GPIOx_IDR (Input Data Register).
+The IDR is a 16-bit read-only register, where bit 0 corresponds to Pin 0, bit 1 to Pin 1, and so on up to bit 15 for Pin 15.
+The value of each bit represents the level of the corresponding pin after being shaped by the Schmitt trigger—1 indicates high, 0 indicates low.

-The CPU can read IDR at any time to determine the current input state of all pins.
-Under the hood, the HAL library's HAL_GPIO_ReadPin(GPIOx, GPIO_Pin) simply reads the IDR register and performs a bitwise AND operation—IDR & Pin extracts the logic level of the corresponding pin.
-It is extremely fast, completing in a single clock cycle.
-We will fully dissect this function in the next article.
+The CPU can read the IDR at any time to determine the current input state of all pins.
+The HAL library's HAL_GPIO_ReadPin(GPIOx, GPIO_Pin) function essentially reads the IDR register and performs a bitwise AND operation—IDR & Pin extracts the level value of the corresponding pin.
+It is very fast, completing in just one clock cycle.
+In the next post, we will fully dissect this function.

-Now that we understand what each stage along the input path does, the question becomes: which input mode should we use for our button?
+Now that we understand the function of each stage on the input path, the question is: which input mode should we choose for our button?

 Floating Input — Not Recommended

-Floating input does not enable the internal pull-up or pull-down resistors.
-When the button is released, the PA0 pin is floating, and its level is undefined.
-It could be high, it could be low, or it could change simply because your hand moved near the pin (the human body is conductive).
+Floating input does not enable internal pull-up or pull-down resistors.
+When the button is released, the PA0 pin is left floating, and the level is undefined.
+It could be high, low, or change simply because your hand moved near the pin (the human body is a conductor).
 This uncertainty means you cannot distinguish between "button released" and "button in an undefined state"—the read value is unreliable.

-When is floating input appropriate?
-It suits scenarios where the external circuit provides its own definitive level drive.
-For example, if an output pin from another chip is connected directly, it will drive high or low on its own, and the STM32 does not need to provide a default level.
+When is floating input suitable?
+It is suitable when external circuitry provides a definite level drive.
+For example, if an output pin from another chip is directly connected, it will drive the high or low level itself, and the STM32 does not need to provide a default level.

 Pull-Up Input — Our Choice

 Pull-up input enables the internal pull-up resistor.
-When the button is released, PA0 is connected to VDD through a 40kΩ resistor, and it reads as a high level (1).
-When the button is pressed, PA0 is connected directly to GND, current flows from VDD through the 40kΩ resistor to GND, and the PA0 voltage is pulled to near 0V, reading as a low level (0).
+When the button is released, PA0 is connected to VDD through a 40kΩ resistor, resulting in a high level (1).
+When the button is pressed, PA0 is connected directly to GND; current flows from VDD through the 40kΩ resistor to GND, pulling the PA0 voltage down to nearly 0V, resulting in a low level (0).

-Released = high, pressed = low.
-This is known as "Active Low," corresponding to ButtonActiveLevel::Low in our code.
-The vast majority of MCU button schemes use pull-up input because wiring to GND is more convenient than wiring to VCC—there are many GND pins on the Blue Pill board, making it easy to connect.
+Released = High, Pressed = Low.
+This is known as "Active Low", corresponding to GPIO_PIN_RESET in our code.
+The vast majority of MCU button solutions use pull-up input because wiring to GND is more convenient than VCC—there are many GND pins on the Blue Pill board, making it easy to connect.

 Pull-down input enables the internal pull-down resistor.
-When the button is released, the pin is at a low level; when pressed (connected to VCC), the pin is at a high level.
-Released = low, pressed = high, meaning "Active High," corresponding to ButtonActiveLevel::High.
+When the button is released, the pin is at a low level; when the button is pressed (connected to VCC), the pin is at a high level.
+Released = Low, Pressed = High, i.e., "Active High", corresponding to GPIO_PIN_SET.

 Summary Table